FEMTO-ST Institute: History

-In January 2012, the LIFC laboratory of the University of Franche-Comté partnered with FEMTO-ST to form a seventh department: Department of Complex Systems Computing (DISC).
-Two years later, as a part of the TEMIS Science project, the extension works in the cleanroom was completed by increasing its area on 865 m² more to its initial extension.
-In 2014, the second part of the project is completed by the inauguration of the new building which hosts the headquarters and the departments of Optics and MN2S.
+In January 2012, the LIFC laboratory of the University of Franche-Comté partnered with FEMTO-ST to form a seventh department: the Department of Complex Systems Computing (DISC).
+Two years later, as a part of the TEMIS Science project, the extension works in the cleanroom were completed by increasing its area by 865 m² more than its initial extension.
+In 2014, the second part of the project was completed with the opening of the new building which hosts the headquarters and the departments of Optics and MN2S.

-FEMTO-ST has also become one of the biggest research institute in the field of science of engineering in France.
-It has presence over Franche-Comté on the three geographical sites Besançon, Belfort, and Montbéliard.
+FEMTO-ST has become one of the biggest research institutes in the field of science and engineering in France.
+It has a presence over Franche-Comté on the three geographical sites Besançon, Belfort, and Montbéliard.

 Departments

 FEMTO-ST Institute is formed by 7 departments, supported by different common services in state-of-the-art micro/nanofabrication, constituting part of the six national technology center networks of CNRS (RENATECH).
+These departments include energy, MN2S, DISC, time and frequency department, applied mechanics and optics.

-Energy department
+Energy Department

-It studies the production systems of conversion and storing of thermal and electric energy.
+The energy department studies the production systems of conversion and storing of thermal and electric energy.